-Since 2005, LEAH has impacted the lives of over 6,000 low-income elementary and high school students of color in the Boston Public School system.
-LEAH provides low-income youth and children with a rich blend of opportunities, experiences, and relationships that support and inspire them to succeed academically and to pursue their career interests.
+Since 2005, LEAH has impacted the lives of over 7,000 low-income elementary and high school students of color in the Boston area.
+LEAH provides youth and children with a rich blend of opportunities, experiences, and relationships that support and inspire them to succeed academically and to pursue their career interests.

 The LEAH Project's mission is to cultivate the power of youth leaders to transform their lives and communities through science, education, and service.